jreinhardt/bolttools/doc/blt_spec_0_3.rst

 a class describing pieces class could also contain a part with width 100mm and height 100mm.

-In blt-files_ classes of parts are described, because this case is so frequent.
+In a blt-file_ classes of parts are described, because this case is so frequent.
-Because some parts are one of a kind, it is not uncommon to have classes that contain just a single part.
+Some parts are one of a kind, so it is not uncommon to have classes that contain just a single part.

-The classes of technical parts that BOLTS deals with are often specified by standards issued by standardization bodies. blt-files_ allow to specify this for a class.
+The classes of technical parts that BOLTS deals with are often specified by standards issued by standardization bodies.
+This can be specified for a class in the blt-file_.

 .. _collection:

 Collections
 ===========

-It is convenient to organize the classes that we have in a bolts repository in collections.
+It turns out to be convenient to organize the classes of a bolts repository in collections.
 A collection usually has one or few authors, the parts contained are in some sense related to each other and all the data of a collection is under the same licence.

 Each collection has a one word identifier, the collection id.
-The collection id is the filename (without extension) of the blt-files_ with the information about the collection.
-For more details information see blt-files_.
+The collection id is the filename (without extension) of the blt-file_ with the information about the collection, and also explicitly specified in the blt-file_.
+For more details information see there.

 .. _repository: